19 Kitchen Styles: Tried & True Classics to Choose From

 The idea is to keep it coastal with thematically appropriate accents that recreates the vibe of a vacation.
 It will help you relax and inspire your cooking with a tinge of fun.

 If you want to make it look airy, focus on the window treatment.
 Large glass windows are favored for this very reason, even better if they face water.
+For this same reason, if you have a kitchen without windows you may want to forgo the beach style.

 Your flooring should be of unique finishes and light colors.
 You can even consider specific types of rugs to accentuate the decor.
 Whitewashed paint treatment is a great idea to introduce elegance to the room.
 Seashells and other ocean-related objects like lighthouses and anchors are a great way to enhance the decor.